 It is not uncommon for clients to inquire about potential substitutions for packaging validation.
-The most recent question of this nature we were asked was, “Is Burst Testing is a better test method to use for seal integrity than Peel Strength testing (assuming it tests the whole perimeter of the package), or is it best to stick with Peel Strength because it’s the approved standard?”
+The most recent question of this nature we were asked was, “Is Burst Testing a better test method to use for seal integrity than Peel Strength testing (assuming it tests the whole perimeter of the package), or is it best to stick with Peel Strength because it’s the approved standard?”

 While it is true that Burst Test and Seal Strength are used to test the strength of package seals, they serve different purposes and provide different data.

 Before we give our response, let’s first dive into both the burst and peel test methods further.

 - ASTM F88 (Peel Strength) measures the strength of the seals in flexible barrier materials.

 - This test method tells us the peel force it takes to open the package (Is it too strong, too weak or, just right?).

 - F88 allows you to target a particular seal on the package.